Mō te tūnga | About the role

 Pehea | About You

-- Knowledge of and a commitment to Te Tiriti o Waitangi
+- Understanding and a commitment to role model the principles of Te Tiriti o Waitangi

 Tono ināianei | Apply Now

 Please submit your most recent resume along with a cover letter stating why you believe that you are the ideal candidate, highlighting your experience in resourcing and working collectively with Māori and the wider team, to apply the principles of Te Tiriti o Waitangi.

 Applications are only accepted online so please visit our website at www.cdhbcareers.co.nz complete an application.

 For a private and confidential chat about this role please contact Shannon Le Roux, Recruitment Partner on 027 839 5946 or Shannon.LeRoux@cdhb.health.nz